 • Warmup, cool down and recovery between intervals during hard sessions

-• Short recovery sessions of up to 40 mins entirely in Zone 1
+• Short recovery sessions of up to 40 mins entirely at Zone 1 heart rate

 • Long base-building sessions of 2+ hours